goneri/goneri.lebouder.net/content/posts/2020/10/how-we-use-auto-generate-content-in-the-documentation-of-our-ansible-collection.md

 +++
-title = "How we use auto-generate content in the documentation of our Ansible Collection" date = 2020-10-07T21:11:54+00:00
+title = "How we use auto-generated content in the documentation of our Ansible collection" date = 2020-10-07T21:11:54+00:00
 +++
 Introduction